 When you’re shopping for wallpaper, you might see terms like single roll or double roll.
 Sometimes you will see a design listed as a two-roll-set.
-But what do these terms mean?
+But what does all this mean?
 We’ll define these terms so that you have the knowledge you need when shopping for wallpaper.

 Single Roll vs. Double Roll

 A double roll usually has the dimensions of 21 inches wide and 33 feet in length (21″ x 33′).
 Therefore, the amount of wallpaper in a double roll is twice the amount of wallpaper in a single roll.
 This will often explain why some wallpaper is cheaper than others.
 You may only be buying a small amount.
 However, please note that there can be variations in these measurements depending on the manufacturer.

 At Milton & King, each roll of wallpaper is 24 inches wide by 33 feet in length (24″ x 33′).
 This is fairly equivalent to a double roll size, however the size is specific to our production.
 If you are using a wallpaper installer to calculate the amount of wallpaper you need, it is important for the installer to know whether you are purchasing wallpaper from a company that is selling single rolls or double rolls.
 Otherwise, you may order too much or too little.
 We find the wallpaper calculator on our website to be a very handy tool in helping you calculate the quantity of rolls you require as it takes into account our specific roll dimensions.

 Two Roll Set